 When to submit a Rule 9(2) Communication

 If the Communication concerns a case scheduled to be examined during a DH meeting, it must be submitted in due time, and at least five days before that meeting, to allow it to be taken into consideration by the CM, and more than ten days if the intention is for the Communication to be published by the CM.
-If you wish to have the Communication taken into account in the drafting notes on the agenda prepared by the Secretariat in respect of each case, thus allowing good preparation of the meeting, it is important that communication be submitted well in advance, whenever possible at least five weeks before the DH meeting.
+If you wish to have the Communication taken into account in the drafting notes on the agenda prepared by the Secretariat in respect of each case, thus allowing good preparation of the meeting, it is important that communication be submitted well in advance, whenever possible at least seven weeks before the DH meeting.

 What to include

 The following information can be included in a Rule 9(2) Communication: